We are the Zebras!

 Here in the Zebra Class we are always busy.
 Below is an insight into a typical day in Zebra Class.

-We begin our day with an exciting 'dough disco' session which allows us to refine our muscles ready for the day ahead.
+Firstly, we will register and sing a Hello Song to welcome each other to class.
+We then get ourselves ready to learn by taking a trip to the exciting 'dough disco' which allows us to refine our muscles ready for the day ahead.
 This also allows us to have a wiggle and a jiggle which then focuses our mind so we are ready for learning.
 To find out more about dough disco, please visit http://www.alford.lincs.sch.uk/Newsletters/DoughDisco.pdf

 P.E.
 Lessons for Zebra Class are on